Victorian Graffiti Prevention Act 2007

 Police search powers

-If police reasonably suspect that someone is in possession of a spray paint can, they can (without a warrant) search the person if they are on or near public transport property or they are trespassing on private property.
-Police can also search any vehicle, package or other thing the person has in their possession.
+If an on-duty police or protective services officer reasonably suspects that someone is in possession of a spray paint can, they can (without a warrant) search the person if they are on or near public transport property or they are trespassing on private property.
+Police and protective services officers can also search any vehicle, package or other thing the person has in their possession.

 Special search procedures apply for 14 to 17 year-olds which include: